 COVID-19 Updates for Baja California

--The U.S.-Mexico temporary land border closure was extended and the land borders will remain closed to non-essential travel at least until August 20, 2020.
+-The U.S.-Mexico temporary land border restrictions were extended until at least August 21, 2021.
 U.S. Citizens and Canadian Citizens have been allowed to cross back north into the U.S. and have had no problems crossing south into Mexico from the U.S.

 San Ysidro: open 24 hours

 (PedWest is closed but PedEast remains open 24 hours)